AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-10-dont-use-a-fixed-line-height.md

 }
 ```

 While this may seem sufficient, it's not a good practice from a design and accessibility perspective.
-Let's understand why and explore a solution with custom properties and Sass mixins.
+Let's understand why and explore two solutions to this problem: one with custom properties and Sass mixins, and another with the `ex` unit and a calc function.

 {% include toc.md %}